A possible explanation of dark matter and dark energy involving a vector torsion field: Some solutions for the torsion field in the weak field approximation

 Alternatively, if $n_r$ is non-zero, then \eq{3.30c} implies \beq n_4=k_4/(rn_r),\quad n_z=k_z/(rn_r),\quad n_\Gt=k_\Gt/(r^2n_r). \eeq{3.1a} Substituting these in the second equation in \eq{3.30} yields \beq \frac{d s}{d r}=\frac{2s(3k_\Gt^2-r^4s^2-2kr^2)}{r(3r^4s^2-k_\Gt^2+kr^2)},\quad\text{where}\quad s=n_r^2,\quad k=k_4^2-k_z^2. \eeq{3.37} This gives us a flow-field in the $(r,s)$ phase plane.
 Note that \eq{3.37} remains invariant under the transformation \beq r\to \Gl_1 r,\quad s \to \Gl_2 s, \quad k_\Gt^2\to \Gl_1^4\Gl_2^2 k_\Gt^2, \quad k\to \Gl_1^2\Gl_2^2 k. \eeq{3.39} Thus, without loss of generality, we may by rescaling any solution take $k_{\Gt}$ to be 0 or 1 and $k$ to be $-1$, 0, or 1.
 If $k=0$ then there is essentially just one solution: $s_0(r)$ satisfying $s_0(1)=1$ with all other solutions (with $k_\Gt=1$) taking the form $s(r)=\Gl^2s_0(\Gl r)$, parametrized by $\Gl$.
 The solutions for $s_0(r)=n_r^2(r)$ and $n_\Gt^2(r)=1/(r^4n_r^2)$ are shown in \fig{k=0} along with the flow field.
 One can see that the solution does not exist below a critical value of $r$, which looks unsatisfactory.
 This critical radius is associated with the vanishing of the denominator in \eq{3.37}.

-To obtain solutions that exist for all $r\ne 0$ one may take $k_\Gt=0$ and $k=1$ to avoid the denominator in \eq{3.37} vanishing except at $r=0$.
+To obtain satisfactory solutions that exist for all $r\ne 0$ one may take $k_\Gt=0$ and $k=1$ to avoid the denominator in \eq{3.37} vanishing except at $r=0$.
 Then \eq{3.37} reduces to \beq \frac{d s}{d r}=-\frac{2s(r^2s^2+2)}{r(3r^2s^2+k)},\quad\text{where}\quad s=n_r^2. \eeq{3.37a} There is again essentially just one solution: $s_0(r)$ satisfying $s_0(1)=1$ with all other solutions (with $k=1$) taking the form $s(r)=\Gl s_0(\Gl r)$, parametrized by $\Gl$.
 The solution is graphed in \fig{k=1}.
 There is a singularity at $r=0$ and while $n_r^2(r)$ goes rapidly to zero as $r\to\infty$, $n_4^2(r)$ and $n_z^2(r)$ (unless it is zero) diverge to $\infty$ as $r\to\infty$.
-This makes this solution unsatisfactory too.
-However, for this example with $k=1$ and $k_\Gt=0$, it is interesting that there is a transition from a superluminal region inside to a subluminal region outside according to the sign of \beq n^2-n_4^2=n_r^2+\frac{k_z^2}{r^2n_r^2}-\frac{k_4^2}{r^2n_r^2}=n_r^2-\frac{1}{r^2n_r^2}, \eeq{3.37b} which is also plotted in \fig{k=1}.
-We also remark that the weak field approximation is not valid near the singularity at the origin, and one should use the full equations \eq{3.7c} near there.
+This solution is satisfactory once one takes into account that the weak field approximation is not valid near the singularity at $r=0$, nor as $r\to\infty$, and one should use the full equations \eq{3.7c} there.
+For this example with $k=1$ and $k_\Gt=0$, it is interesting that there is a transition from a superluminal region inside to a subluminal region outside according to the sign of \beq n^2-n_4^2=n_r^2+\frac{k_z^2}{r^2n_r^2}-\frac{k_4^2}{r^2n_r^2}=n_r^2-\frac{1}{r^2n_r^2}, \eeq{3.37b} which is also plotted in \fig{k=1}.